Coming May 2022

 For Keir Malone, director of the upcoming production, a big part of the appeal of ‘Noises Off’ is giving the audience a farcical, exaggerated look behind the curtain – into what is involved in putting on a play.
 Says Malone, “For every moment you see on stage, there is the story of how the actors got there, and the possibility that it will go wrong.
 That’s live theatre!”
 ACT produced this show in 1996- a show that included many well-known actors and production crew members.
 This time around, the cast includes: Brian Collins, Marti Hopson, Mike Mallaley, Noah Nazim and Laura Stapleton. (some photos provided by Brian Collins, Landwash Studios)

 The group is extremely lucky to have Garnett Gallant joining them for set design and construction.
-Gallant, with almost 50 years of theatre experience (notably with the Confederation Centre of the Arts), is currently building the intricate set in pieces.
+Gallant, with almost 50 years of theatre experience (notably with the Confederation Centre of the Arts), built the intricate set in pieces in 2020.
 Building has always been a favourite interest, and when ACT (a community theatre) asked for his help in designing and constructing the set for ‘Noises Off’ he was glad to oblige.

 The set has to be constructed in many small pieces, one floor at a time, and then pieced together like a puzzle.
-The first floor will be built …. and then deconstructed and put away.
-Next, the second floor will be built.
+The first floor was built …. and then deconstructed and put away.
+Next, the second floor was built.
 It won’t be until very close to opening night that all the pieces will be assembled in one place, and the finishing touches are complete.
 Gallant is primarily concerned with safety.

 He says it is important for not just the actors, but for the entire team, to feel secure.
 That the props person can place an object, or the director can ask for certain blocking, and everyone knows that the set will support them safely.
 The actors will only have a few days on the set to rehearse this farce, which is filled with physical comedy.The ‘community’ of community theatre is a big reason why Garnett Gallant says he is happy to be involved.
 It is not just the actors, but the entire team of stage managers and production crew that have come together from all over PEI to build this show.
 As well, ACT is very grateful that ‘Noises off’ will be sponsored by North Rustico Home Hardware.
 When approached by Gallant, Chris Buote (manager and owner) agreed to support the production with over $1000 worth of materials needed for the complicated set.
 ACT is also fortunate to have financial support PEI Council of People with Disabilities.
 Other sponsors include Bluefield Realty, HR Atlantic, the Lowther Group, Charlottetown Veterinary Clinic, Steph Betts, Lisa Goulden, Gordon Cobb, Carr's Oyster Bar, the Fox and Crow and a certain dental clinic on Belvedere Avenue.